Sore from running—Injury prevention?

 Dear Achilles heel,

-Proper warm up, stretching, and cool down are also key injury preventers.
-The mild pain you are experiencing could be indicative of Achilles tendonitis, micro-tears that result from stress.
-If so, seeing a health care provider and decreasing your level activity until the pain subsides may help you prevent a serious injury.
-In addition to warming up and stretching, giving your muscles enough rest is essential to building strength and running capacity.
-If you're running every day, could you consider cutting back the number of days per week you run?
-Some people choose another aerobic activity on non-running days, such as biking or swimming.
-Cross-training can help build muscles that running doesn't target and give your joints and tendons a chance to heal from the stress caused by pounding the pavement and it can target muscle groups that aren't engaged by running.
+As you allude to, proper warming up, stretching, and cooling down are key elements of injury prevention.
+Seeing a health care provider and decreasing your level activity until the pain subsides may help you prevent a more serious injury.
+Enough rest is an essential part of building strength and running capacity.
+If you're running every day, you may consider cutting back the number of days per week you run.
+Some people choose an alternate aerobic activity on non-running days, such as biking or swimming.
+Cross-training can give your body a chance to heal the microtears caused by pounding the pavement and it can target muscle groups that aren't engaged by running.